harshk17b/vpn/README.md

 # vpn
-Configure nextdns and tailscale on linux automatically
+Configure nextdns and tailscale on linux (specifically Ubuntu) automatically

+Script has to be run as sudo.
+It takes two arguments TailScale Auth Token and NextDNS config id to setup both on an Ubuntu machine.

+To run:
+`sudo ./setup.sh <tailscale_auth_token> <nextdns_config_id>`

 # NextDNS